gifton/ActionController/README.md

 # Action Controller:
 ### Used for < 25 view projects
-* Buit around an ActionController(inhareted from UIViewController) that has a dynamic view at the bottom ''' ~100px''' That changes Based on the contentViews, well, content.
-Applications will include /global/ TabBarComponents that can be initiated and instantiated from any controller at any time.
+* Buit around an ActionController(inhareted from UIViewController) that has a dynamic view at the bottom ``` ~100px ``` That changes Based on the contentViews, well, content.
+Applications will include global ActionView components that can be initiated and instantiated from any controller at any time through the global delegate.

 * ActionView has another view directly above that is used as a complimentary display to the ContentView, and is mostly hidden.
-Initiate /ActionComplimentaryView as a ''' lazy ''' object.
+Initiate /ActionComplimentaryView as a lazy object.

-* /ActionDelegate connects the ActionController to the contentView, actionComplimentaryView, and actionView.  ''' UpdateState() ''' takes in parameters of
+* /ActionDelegate connects the ActionController to the contentView, actionComplimentaryView, and actionView.  ``` UpdateState() ``` takes in parameters of
 	* ActionView components [[ActionViewComponent]]
 	* ActionViewBackgroundColor (uicolor)
 	* ActionComplimentaryView (uiview)